JohnKearney2020/goFar/README.md

 *Checkout*
 - Users can place orders using the PayPal API and PayPal's sandbox mode
-- Users can add shipping and/or billing addresses if need during the checkout process
+- Users can add shipping and/or billing addresses if needed during the checkout process

 <p align="center">
   <img width="" src="frontend/public/images/markdown/checkout.png">